We've independently reviewed this article to make sure it's as accurate as we can make it.

 How does it work?

-Heating elements are designed to take the electrical energy from your wall outlet, and transform it into usable heat by focusing it through a series of metal coils.
-This increases the appliance’s internal temperature and that of the water that runs through it.
+Heating elements are designed to take electrical energy and transform it into usable heat by focusing it through a series of metal coils.
+This increases the appliance’s internal temperature and that of the water that runs through them (usually 2 in a water heater).

-If your hot water is suddenly too hot, there’s a very big chance that this component is failing, either due to corrosion and sediment buildup around it, or being broken altogether.
+If your hot water is suddenly too hot, there’s a hance that this component is failing, either due to corrosion and sediment buildup around it, or being broken altogether.
+Typically this will fail when off, but there’s a small chance it can fail while still being turned on.

 Solution: I strongly advise calling an expert for this procedure, as it involves tampering with the pressure relief valve and near-boiling hot water.